-As announced in the Opinion Press Release, after receiving a declaration of intent regarding the Transactions from the Tender Offeror on October 15, 2024 (the "Declaration of Intent"), the Company conducted careful discussions and consideration from perspectives such as whether or not the Transactions, including the Tender Offer, will contribute to enhancing the corporate value of the Company and whether or not the terms and conditions of the Transactions, including the tender offer price per share of the Company Shares (3,580 yen) (the "Tender Offer Price"), are appropriate while taking into account factors such as legal advice received from Mori Hamada & Matsumoto (currently Mori Hamada & Matsumoto Foreign Law Joint Enterprise; "Mori Hamada"), financial advice received from Resona Research Institute Co., Ltd. ("Resona Research Institute"), the Company's financial advisor, and Plutus Consulting Co., Ltd. ("Plutus Consulting"), as well as a share valuation report on the Company Shares (the "Share Valuation Report (Plutus Consulting)") and an opinion on the fairness of the Tender Offer Price from a financial perspective (the "Fairness Opinion") obtained from Plutus Consulting on March 13, 2025 and while also respecting to the maximum extent the judgment of the Special Committee stated in the report submitted by the Special Committee (as defined in "(v) Establishment of an Independent Special Committee and Procurement of a Report from such Special Committee by the Company" in "(4) Measures to Ensure the Fairness of the Transactions and to Avoid Conflicts of Interest" under "3.
-Matters Concerning the Appropriateness of the Provisions on the Matters Listed in Article 180, Paragraph 2, Items 1 and 3 of the Companies Act (Matters Concerning the Appropriateness of the Provisions on the Ratio of Consolidation)"; the same shall apply hereinafter) (the "Report").
+As announced in the Opinion Press Release, after receiving a declaration of intent regarding the Transactions from the Tender Offeror on October 15, 2024 (the "Declaration of Intent"), the Company conducted careful discussions and consideration from perspectives such as whether or not the Transactions, including the Tender Offer, will contribute to enhancing the corporate value of the Company and whether or not the terms and conditions of the Transactions, including the tender offer price per share of the Company Shares (3,580 yen) (the "Tender Offer Price"), are appropriate while taking into account factors such as legal advice received from Mori Hamada & Matsumoto (currently Mori Hamada & Matsumoto Foreign Law Joint Enterprise; "Mori Hamada"), financial advice received from Resona Research Institute Co., Ltd. ("Resona Research Institute"), the Company's financial advisor, and Plutus Consulting Co., Ltd. ("Plutus Consulting"), as well as a share valuation report on the Company Shares (the "Share Valuation Report (Plutus Consulting)") and an opinion on the fairness of the Tender Offer Price from a financial perspective (the "Fairness Opinion") obtained from Plutus Consulting on March 13, 2025 and while also respecting to the maximum extent the judgment of the Special Committee stated in the report submitted by the Special Committee (as defined in "(v) Establishment of an Independent Special Committee and Procurement of a Report from such Special Committee by the Company" in "(2) Matters to be Noted so that the Interests of the Shareholders Other than the Parent Company (if any) are Not Impaired"; the same shall apply hereinafter) (the "Report").